Meeting The Children's Needs

 If your child has medical needs then please be assured that we will take the greatest care in looking after your child and in ensuring that his/her medical needs are met.
 We have a lot of experience in looking after children with very complex medical needs as well as epilepsy, asthma and food allergies.
 We have also experienced Gastrostomy, Ileostomy, Tracheostomy and Catherisation.

 Once we know that a child has complex medical needs, we work closely with Parents and the Community Nursing Team to make sure that any necessary staff training is provided.
 We also draw up a Medical Care Plan with parents and professionals involved with the child, which everyone at TOG will then implement and follow.
+The care plan needs to be signed by a medical professional.
 We are happy to alert parents prior to sessions if there are any reported illnesses or infections, please speak to your Key Person if you would like to know more information in advance.

 Short Term Medicine